Predicting the Mpemba Effect Using Machine Learning: Introduction

 These works demonstrate the potential applications of the effect and motivate better statistical understanding.
 To our knowledge, no work has used machine methods to predict the occurence of the ME in any system.
 The work presented in this paper uses learning methods to predict the Mpemba Effect in the Ising model.
 The comparison of methods done in this analysis could be applied to the prediction of the ME in other systems.

-Machine learning has previously been applied to the Ising model in a number of ways other than the Mpemba Effect: using autoencoding neural networks,~\cite{Walker_2020}, using neural networks~\cite{https://doi.org/10.48550/arxiv.1708.04622} to predict probability distribution, and comparison of various classification methods such as random forests, decision trees, k nearest neighbors and artificial neural networks~\cite{Portman_2017}.
+Machine learning has previously been applied to the Ising model in a number of ways other than the Mpemba Effect: To extract the region between phases using autoencoding neural networks,~\cite{Walker_2020}, to predict probability distributions with neural networks~\cite{https://doi.org/10.48550/arxiv.1708.04622}, and comparison of various classification methods such as random forests, decision trees, k nearest neighbors and artificial neural networks for the prediction of magnetization~\cite{Portman_2017}.

 These works find several interesting results that can be compared to the work in this paper.
 Firstly, Ref.~\cite{https://doi.org/10.48550/arxiv.1708.04622} found that only the number of nodes in the first layer of the deep neural network could improve the accuracy of the prediction.
 Secondly, Ref.~\cite{Portman_2017} found that the Decision Tree method was the most accurate predictor.
-Even though previous results predict different things, comparison with our work could show general trends in machine learning applied to the Ising model.
+Even though these results predict different things, it is interesting to see whether these results, (namely that the decision tree algorithm is the most accurate predictor and that deep learning improves prediction) also apply to predicting the Mpemba effect in the Ising model.